peter-leonov/introscope/README.md

 In case this plugin find it's way to production build configuration it will not touch any code if `NODE_ENV`/`BABEL_ENV` equals `'production'`.

 ## Limitations by design

+### Curried functions

+Currently, any curried functions created during the initial call to the module scope factory will remember values from the imports.
+It's still possible to overcome this by providing an initial value to the `scope` argument with a getter for the desired module import.
+To be fixed by tooling in `introscope` package, not in the babel plugin.

 ### Importing dynamic module binding